Divorce in the New Testament

 Matthew

 The text presents numerous mentions of divorce which are located in chapters 5 and 19.
-However, Matthew seems to have undergone a lot of editorial redaction, as many manuscripts contain many variants of each other.
+However, Matthew seems to have undergone a significant amount of editorial redaction, as many manuscripts present different textual variations.

 5:32